Chukaman: Types of Japanese Winter Steamed Buns

-As I mentioned above, in recent years, Chukaman is available in various varieties, but there are 4 common types that can be seen so often, about which I will talk this time.
+As mentioned above, nowadays, Chukaman is available in various varieties, but there are four common types seen so often, about which I will talk this time.

 Nikuman (肉まん) or Butaman (豚まん)

-The filling of Nikuman generally consists of ground pork and finely chopped vegetables, such as onion, bamboo shoot, and shiitake mushroom.
+The filling of Nikuman generally consists of ground pork and finely chopped vegetables, such as onion, bamboo shoots, and shiitake mushroom.

-While Anman sold at convenience stores in east Japan is typically filled with a smooth Anko paste mixed with black sesame seed jam, the stores in west Japan usually carry Anman with a filling of chunky Anko paste.
+While Anman sold at convenience stores in East Japan typically has a filling of smooth Anko paste mixed with black sesame seed jam, the stores in West Japan usually carry Anman with a filling of chunky Anko paste.

 As you can easily guess from the name and color, Curryman is a type of Chukaman filled with curry-flavored ground pork.

-Actually, the wheat flour dough of Curryman is colored with turmeric or food coloring, which makes this Chukaman more like curry and appetizing.
+The wheat flour dough of Curryman is typically colored with turmeric or food coloring, which makes this Chukaman more like curry and appetizing.

-Pizzaman is a type of Chukaman with a filling of bacon bits and melting cheese, which is prepared using a tangy, fruity tomato sauce.
+Pizzaman is a Chukaman filled with bacon bits and melting cheese, prepared with a tart, fruity tomato sauce.